Siyavula/practice-api-python-pyramid/README.md

 ## Siyavula Practice API Demo
 This repo serves as a demo application written in [Python](https://www.python.org/) [Pyramid](https://trypyramid.com/) to integrate with Siyavula's Practice API.
 To authenticate with the API you will need API credentials.
 If you do not yet have credentials, please contact sales@siyavula.com.

-Please note that this is only a demo application, the code was written to be as easy to understand as possible and as such might lack features you would expect in production level code.
+**Please note**: this is only a demo application, the code was written to be as easy to understand as possible and as such might lack features you would expect in production level code.

 ## Requirements
 * Python 3.7